• Skip to primary navigation

 Instructions

 • Heat the oil in a large heavy-bottomed soup pot and sauté the breasts until they are light brown, about 5 minutes.
-Remove the breasts and set aside.
+Remove the breasts and set them aside.

-• Add half of the onions and sauté until translucent, approximately 4 to 5 minutes.
+• Add half the onions and sauté until translucent, approximately 4 to 5 minutes.
 Remove and set aside.

 This is the hardest part of the recipe.
-If you have a meat cleaver, it makes the job easier, but if you don’t, do the best you can with a chefs knife.
+If you have a meat cleaver, it makes the job easier, but if you don't, do the best you can with a chef's knife.

 • Add the pieces to the pot, and cook for 8 to 10 minutes until no longer pink.